nirmalkar/nirmalkar.com/content/about/index.md

 **I really enjoyed teaching kids** but that's not it, after a long gap I decided to get back to my stream (IT).

-I came to Bangalore and got an internship in a startup as a javascript developer.
-There I worked on some projects and took full responsibility for FE development for an Edtech Project.
+I came to Bangalore and got an internship in a startup as a javascript developer.There I worked on some projects and took full responsibility for the FE development of an Edtech Project.
 Then I worked for a Productivity and Engagement Management company, where I developed some cool features like employee Engagement Analytics, chart representation for goals and okr, etc.

 Currently, I am in Bangalore **working for an Awesome EdTech company,** **learning, and sharing.**